appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-snowflake-db.md

 ---
 # Snowflake

-This page describes how to connect your application to your Snowflake database and use queries to manage its content.
+This page provides information for connecting your application to your Snowflake database and using queries to manage its content.

 ## Connect Snowflake